 No one under the age of 18 will be allowed in the library unless accompanied by a parent or guardian.

 Arcadia alumni may access Landman Library from 8 am until 5 pm, Monday through Friday, and must sign in at the circulation desk.
-Alumni can obtain a library card from the Alumni Office in Blankely Hall in order to borrow print books.
+Alumni can obtain a library card from the Office of Alumni Engagement in Blankely Hall in order to borrow print books.

 Internet access, as well as access to our online databases and resources, are available in the building using the four Macintosh computers available on the first floor of the Library.
 Alumni do not have access to Interlibrary loan or any online databases and resources.